andrew-tan-yy/andrew-tan-yy.github.io/digit_classification_website_with_data_augmentation/README.md

 - README.md (file explaining folder contents, does not contain code)
 - model (folder for group1-shard1of1.bin and model.json files desribing neural network models trained using TensorFlow)

-TensorFlow, TensorFlow.js and HTML Code is used and adapted with permission mainly from
+TensorFlow, TensorFlow.js, HTML Code and web ap deployment via GitHub is used and adapted with permission mainly from
 - [Deploying a Simple Machine Learning Model into a WebApp using TensorFlow.js by Carlos Aguayo](https://towardsdatascience.com/deploying-a-simple-machine-learning-model-into-a-webapp-using-tensorflow-js-3609c297fb04)

 TensorFlow code is also used and adapted from